doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/notes/mrb.md

 title: "Mr.B"
 weight: 2
 draft: false
-description: "All Notes and how to find them that are signed by Mr. B in Brookhaven RP Secrets and Mysteries."
+description: "All Notes and how to find them that are signed as Mr. B"
 ---